gottfriedsz/falsehoods-quantum/README.md

 18. With entangled qubits you can send information faster than speed of light.

-19. The cat in Schrödinger's thought experiment is really died.
+19. The cat in Schrödinger's thought experiment really died.

     Thankfully no cat was harmed in this thought experiment of Erwin Schrödinger to illustrate some of the counterintuitive aspects of quantum mechanics. 😽